david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`intel_models/` | OpenVINO pre-trained models and models documentation.
 See the [Overview of OpenVINO™ Toolkit Pre-Trained Models](./docs/Pre_Trained_Models.md).|
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`tools/`        | Contains the Model Downloader and Accuracy Checker tools. |
 | `tools/`                                | Contains a symbolic link to the Model Downloader folder and auxiliary tools to work with your models: Calibration tool, Benchmark and Collect Statistics tools.|

+## <a name="using-workbench"></a> Using OpenVINO: Deep Learning Workbench
+The DL Workbench is a tool to help assess model perfromance in OpenVINO, in terms of both speed and accuracy.
+The workbench will automatically run the Model Optimizer on supported Caffe, ONNX, MXNet, and TensorFlow models, and then provide performance estimates based on tuning model parameters and selected target hardware.

 ## <a name="using-sample-application"></a> Using OpenVINO: Sample Applications